AndyDanian/chempyI/README.md

 8. Advanced Topics

-   1. CI/CD with GitHub Actions
-   2. Web Documentation with Sphinx
+   1. Regular-expressions and list-comprehensions
+   2. Lambdas, map, filter, and reduce
+   3. Decorators, context managers, iterators, and generators
+   4. Object-Oriented Programming in a nutshell
-   3. Building a Python package
+   5. Building a Python package
-   4. Packaging and distribution with PyPI
+   6. Packaging and distribution with PyPI
-   5. Object-Oriented Programming in a nutshell
+   7. CI/CD with GitHub Actions
+   8. Web Documentation with Sphinx

 9. Introduction to Artificial Intelligence and Machine Learning